mnjm/mnjm.github.io/content/posts/SSH-Keys-Best-Practices-that-Every-Beginner-Should-Know/index.md

 Now my recommended practices.

 ## My recommended practices for SSH-based key authentication
+{{< admonition info >}}
-Note: This is for someone who has just gotten into using SSH.
+This is for someone who has just gotten into using SSH.
 It is not the best way of maintaining SSH keys, especially in terms of security.
 Evaluate your threat model; if you have a high regard for security, I pretty much recommend maintaining one for each SSH server you connect to, in different places with a strong unique passphrase for each key. :)
+{{< /admonition >}}
 ### 1. Never copy your privates keys to other machines
 This goes without saying; do not copy SSH keys to a different machine to get away with registering a new set of keys everywhere.
 It is pretty much frowned upon.
 It is a bad practice, and there is a reason why you can register as many keys as you want.
 ### 2. Maintain multiple SSH keys